edoardo-aba/ee-assignment_2/README.md

 This project is a full-stack web application designed to manage and analyze experiments.
 It is composed of two main components:

 - Client (Frontend): A React-based user interface.
-- Server (Backend): A Node.js and MongoDB-powered API.
+- Server (Backend): A Node.js, Express and MongoDB-powered API.

 Follow the instructions below to set up and run the project.